 Most of what you see at Cessford Castle today was the work of the Ker family, ancestors of the current Dukes of Roxburghe, in the years after 1450.
 It is clear from the exterior stonework that the castle was not built in a single phase and there is a suggestion that an earlier castle, or earlier phase of this castle, may have stood here at the time of Robert II's death in 1390.

 A sense of the sheer brutal power of Cessford Castle can be gained from the thickness of its walls, visible from the exterior via various openings.
 The walls range from 12ft to 13ft 6in thick.
-This means that the walls themselves consume over half the total width of the main block of the castle and over a third of its length.
+This means that the walls themselves consume over half the total width of the keep of the castle and over a third of its length.

 In times of trouble, Cessford Castle could accommodate the Ker family and their servants and retainers, including a garrison of 60 troops.
 Most of these would have been accommodated outside the main block of the castle itself, in a courtyard area surrounded by a barmkin wall.
 Two pieces of this wall remain, with one carrying joist holes to suggest that a building was erected against it.
 Some have suggested that most of the courtyard was surrounded by an earth bank and ditch rather than a stone wall.
 A record of a siege by the English in May 1523, in which scaling ladders were needed to gain access to the courtyard, suggests that the wall whose remains you see today did once enclose the castle.